Working in Hong Kong

 As an intern, you will work within a practice group alongside an associate and assist them with their work.
 Informal interactions with partners and associates will enable you to gain insight into White & Case and the structure of the training contract.
 You will also participate in various training sessions and workshops and receive continued support throughout your placement.
 Social events arranged during your internship will give you a great opportunity to build your professional network and get to know us on an informal level.

 You'll work through four six-month seats, one of which will be in finance and one overseas.
 To gain contentious experience, you will have a seat in our Dispute Resolution team.

 In each seat, you’ll work alongside an experienced mentor, whose job it is to make sure you get plenty of opportunities to expand the skills, knowledge and experience you need to develop your own career path.
 A high-stretch, high-support organisation, we are committed to providing ongoing support and the best on-the-job training possible.
 Reassuringly, the people who recruit you stay closely involved in your development throughout your period of training.

 Our main practice areas in Hong Kong include, Bank Finance, Capital Markets, Disputes, Financial Restructuring & Insolvency, Investment Funds, Corporate - Mergers & Acquisitions and Private Equity.

 To apply for our internship programs you will need to complete an online application form.

 The application form will ask you some brief questions, as well as the opportunity to upload your CV, covering letter and academic transcripts.
 Candidates will then be asked to complete an online assessment and a short video interview.

 Shortlisted applicants will be invited to a final interview process involving partners of the Firm.

-Applications for our winter 2020 program are open and will close on 23 August 2020.
 We will start reviewing and considering applications on a rolling basis, early applications are strongly encouraged.